 How to Remove PFAS from Your Supply Chain

 Resilinc’s Multi-Tier Mapping helps companies identify suppliers that use PFAS in their supply chain.
-If a company finds PFAS in its supply chain, there are steps the company can take to limit its effect.
+If a company finds PFAS in its supply chain, there are steps the company can take to limit its effect and maintain manufacturing supply chain compliance.
 First, companies should start to find replacement materials for PFAS.
 Next, companies should identify all PFAS used in production and which goods contain PFAS.

 Currently, there are no perfect replacements for many PFAS, so each company will need to decide what capabilities of the chemical take precedence when a replacement is chosen.
 Possible replacements are alternative raw materials, bio-based materials, natural materials, hybrid materials, inorganic materials, and fluorine-free materials.
 To find a more accurate replacement, companies can start to plan research to develop a new product.
 This research process could take years to complete, so it is important to start as soon as possible.